The Mt. Ebal Curse Tablet

 How could Stripling be anything but gobsmacked?

-Nevertheless, as a professional, he was certainly aware that a find of this magnitude required cautious, meticulous handling.
+Even so, as a professional, he was aware that a find of this importance required cautious handling.

-He was a renowned archaeologist with decades of Holy Land field experience at preeminent sites.
+He was a renowned archaeologist.
+He had decades of Holy Land field experience at preeminent sites.

-The profound nature of this find earmarked it.
-Surely it would cause an immense stir.
-On multiple levels, intense international scrutiny lay on the horizon journalistically, scholarly, and politically.
+The profound nature of this find marked it.
+It would cause a stir.
+Intense international scrutiny lay on the horizon.

 But life threw Stripling a curveball, mandating a different approach.

-Concurrently, speculation circulated about the tablet photo that Stripling had earlier emailed to an associate.
-Forwarded recipients began generating noise online.
+Speculation circulated about the tablet photo that Stripling had emailed earlier.
+The associate had forwarded it.
+Recipients began generating noise online.
 Some pondered the outer tablet’s glyphs.
-Could they be some sort of script?
+Could they be a script?

-Alarmed that others might lay academic claim to the tablet’s message, Stripling deemed it necessary to go public quickly.
-Otherwise, he risked forfeiting his scholarly claim to being the lead archaeologist 2 of the discovering archaeological team.
+This alarmed Stripling.
+Others might lay academic claim to the tablet’s message, he thought.
+He thus deemed it necessary to go public.
+Otherwise, he risked forfeiting his claim as the lead 2 of the discovering team.

 A press conference ensued in March 2022.
 At it, Stripling and his team announced the following: